 I post the following links to some of Cheung's works because his writings will challenge cessationist Calvinists to reconsider their position.
 Also, because his teachings will encourage and enlighten his fellow continuationist Calvinists even if they don't agree with every minor point he makes.
 I'm in substantial agreement with Cheung on divine healing.
 Though, I don't necessarily hold to some of his dogmatic Calvinistic views and how he employs them in his doctrine of healing.
 For example, I'm open to the possible truth of occasionalism, but I don't see why it's the only consistent Calvinistic view of causation as he claims.
 There have been other views that Calvinists have argued for, and many of them are within the pale of Calvinistic orthodoxy.

-Here are links to three works by Cheung on the subject of Divine Healing which he wrote at different times 2001, 2003 and 2013.
-Take in to consideration the fact that his views have developed throughout the years.
+Here are links to three works by Cheung on the subject of Divine Healing which he wrote at different times 2001, 2003 and 2012.
+Take into consideration the fact that his views have developed throughout the years.
 They have matured and become more balanced.
-For example, compared to his earlier works the 2013 book is less radical on the issue of the use of natural remedies like medicine.
-In his latest work on healing (2013) he writes:
+For example, compared to his earlier works the 2012 book is less radical on the issue of the use of natural remedies like medicine.
+In his latest edition of Biblical Healing (2012) he writes a less extreme and a more balanced view:

 Lectures on Biblical Healing by Vincent Cheung 2001 (or here)